HassiumTeam/Hassium/docs/Introduction.md

 Hassium comes with many differant filesystem operations (see src/Hassium/Functions/FileSystemFunctions.cs) that can preform such operations as creating/deleting files and directories or setting/getting the current directory or determining if a file/directory exists.
-Take a gander at FileCreatePrgm.hs:
+Take a gander at FileCreatePrgm.has:
 ```
 $SUMMARY: Creates file with specified text$